 Similar to Korsakoff syndrome, alcoholic dementia is a form of alcohol-related brain damage that results in memory loss.
 However, symptoms of Korsakoff syndrome are typically more severe than those associated with alcoholic dementia.

 Long-term alcohol abuse directly impacts brain function and alters your brain chemistry (neurotransmitters).
-In addition, alcohol affects the hormonal systems in your body that are associated with common mental health conditions.
+In addition, alcohol consumption affects the hormonal systems in your body associated with common mental health conditions.
 Due to alcohol’s depressive effect, those with AUD also have a higher risk of attempting suicide and engaging in self-harm.

 Common mental health disorders associated with heavy alcohol use include: